Cheap wedding ideas

 find out how much people spend on their weddings and the sacrifices

 they made to get down the aisle.

-Don't blow all your hard earned cash on
+Don't blow all your hard earned cash on your

-towards building your life together.
+building your life together.